ilyaherman/When-Night-Falls/README.md

 Q — Reveal hidden energy orb or move the big box if conditions are met.

+Escape — Exit the note screen.

+H — Activate the cutscene.

 ---

 # 👻 When Night Falls